 Reflection of settings on the PC

-The settings are reflected when the PC is connected to the network and starts up.
+The settings are reflected when the PC is started up while connected to the network.

-Click the “PCs” icon in the menu on the left side of the screen, and then click “Service settings”.
+Click the “PCs” icon in the menu on the left side of the screen, and then click “Service setting”.

 Click the “+” button on the right side of the group policy list.